Understanding Pan-Sharpening via Generalized Inverse: Experiments and results

+According to table~\ref{tab:Chikusei synthetic experiment}, the $consistent\ RMSE = 0$ implies the solutions could exist.
+According to table~\ref{tab:Chikusei synthetic experiment random}, the $consistent\ RMSE$ for GSA and MTF-GLP-CBD are higher than that for PCS and PMRA since PCS and PMRA employ down-sampling enhancement techniques.

-\subsubsection{Recover of the solution.}
+\subsubsection{Recover of the solution}

-The recovered solutions can be seen in figure~\ref{fig:compare synthetic and GT}.
-According to table~\ref{tab:Chikusei synthetic experiment}, all the methods in this experiment possess general invertibility for $\Ab$ and $\Ab^{-}$.
-Besides, all four different methods' spatial RMSE is zero.
-However, the spectral RMSE is not zero, implying the down-sampling and up-sampling matrix are not matched.
-As a result, in the future, we need to understand more precisely about the down-sample and up-sample procedures.
-As for RMSE, the proposed methods have higher RMSEs compared to GSA and MTF-GLP-CBD methods.
+The recovered solutions for the first experiment are shown in Figure~\ref{fig:compare synthetic and GT}.
+According to Table~\ref{tab:Chikusei synthetic experiment} and Table~\ref{tab:Chikusei synthetic experiment random}, all the methods in this experiment exhibit general invertibility for $\Ab$ and $\Ab^{-}$ except for MTF-GLP-CBD in the second experiment.
+Additionally, the spatial RMSE values for all four methods are zero except for the MTF-GLP-CBD in the second experiment.
+However, the spectral RMSE are non-zero, indicating that the down-sampling and up-sampling matrices are not matched.
+This mismatch arises because we employ bilinear interpolation for down-sampling and up-sampling operators to prioritize visual performance.
+The similar results of GSA and MTF-GLP-CBD in Table~\ref{tab:Chikusei synthetic experiment} may be due to the experiment setting (the construction of the PAN image).

+Regarding RMSE, the proposed methods exhibit higher values compared to the GSA and MTF-GLP-CBD methods.
+This phenomenon may due to a better meet of $\Ab^{-}$ and RMSE extracted by the GSA and MTF-GLP-CBD in these synthetic experiments.
+Since the prior for $\Ab^{-}$ is designed to optimize visual quality, a minor deficiency in the proposed methods' RMSE is deemed acceptable.

-The image results show that both methods derived from generalized inverse have good performance, while the proposed PCS and PMRA have better visual sharpness.
+The image results show that methods derived from the generalized inverse have good performance, while the proposed PCS and PMRA exhibit better visual sharpness.

-The synthetic experiences show that we need to understand more about the down-sample function matrix.
-Besides we need to find the true generalized inverse of the matrix for the down-sample function matrix is important.